Loyola University Chicago: History

 On June 30, 1870, Jesuit priest and educator Arnold Damen established St. Ignatius College.
 At that time, Chicago was a much smaller, but rapidly growing city just shy of 300,000 people, and as a result, the original campus was much closer to the city center, along Roosevelt Road.
-In 1909, the school was renamed Loyola University, and in 1912, it began to move to the Lake Shore Campus; today the original building is part of St. Ignatius College Prep, adjacent to the University of Illinois at Chicago.
+In 1909, the school was renamed Loyola University, and in 1912, it began to move to the Lake Shore Campus; the original building is part of St. Ignatius College Prep, adjacent to the University of Illinois at Chicago.

 To meet the growing needs of Chicago, Loyola established professional schools in law (1908), medicine (1909), business (1922), and nursing (1935).
 The Chicago College of Dental Surgery became part of the university in 1923, and closed 70 years later.
 A downtown campus was founded in 1914, and with it, the School of Sociology.
 As the predecessor to the School of Social Work, it enrolled Loyola's first female students, though the school did not become fully coeducational until 1966.
 Loyola Academy, a college prep high school, occupied Dumbach Hall on the Lake Shore Campus, until it moved to Wilmette in 1957.

-The current Water Tower Campus opened in 1949.
+The Water Tower Campus opened in 1949.
 In 1962, Loyola opened a campus in Rome, near the site of the 1960 Summer Olympics.
 In 1969, Loyola established the School of Education and consolidated medical programs at the Loyola University Medical Center, a hospital and health care complex in Maywood, a neighboring suburb of Chicago.
-The university legally separated from the Jesuits in 1970, and today is under lay control and governed by a board of trustees.
+The university legally separated from the Jesuits in 1970, and came under lay control governed by a board of trustees.
 Loyola purchased neighboring Mundelein College in 1991.